 Automated Cyber Defense: ConnectWise Vulnerabilities

-The complexity of defending today’s highly dynamic and multifaceted enterprise networks combined with the speed that adversaries exploit vulnerabilities unsurprisingly continues to result in organizations with established cyber security programs falling victim to breaches.
+The complexity of defending today’s highly dynamic and multifaceted enterprise networks combined with the speed at which adversaries exploit vulnerabilities unsurprisingly continues to result in organizations with established cyber security programs falling victim to breaches.
 We break down our discussion of a solution leveraging automated cyber defense into three distinct components: 1) continuous global threat intelligence mapping, 2) continuous monitoring and vulnerability mapping, and 3) automated defense capabilities.

 The Anatomy of the Attack